johnpeart/johnpeart.github.io/src/blogpost/2015-05-18-apple-watch-thoughts-impressions.md

 ## What's the point of a smartwatch?

 To understand Apple Watch, you really have to understand the purpose of a smartwatch.
-When Tim Cook got on stage a little over 6 months ago, introducing the Watch to the world, he said Apple — much like with the iPhone before it — made this product to do three specific things *really* well:
+When Tim Cook got on stage a little over 6 months ago, introducing the Watch to the world, he said Apple — much like with iPhone before it — made this product to do three specific things *really* well:

 - it was the most accurate time piece ever made.
 - it allowed you to communicate with others in much more personal ways.